emindonmeztr/AngularJS-SinglePageApplication/README.md

 Technologies: HTML, CSS, JSON, ANGULARJS

-Packages was used in Atom: atom-live-server, autoclose-html, autocomplete-angular-material, git-plus
+Packages were used in Atom: atom-live-server, autoclose-html, autocomplete-angular-material, git-plus